Sinj: Independent Croatia

 Since the summer of 1991, a large part of the old Municipality of Sinj was occupied, and Sinj was within artillery range of the rebel Serbs' positions, about 6 km away; some 3,000 shells were fired at the city.
-Along with the rest of Dalmatia, Sinj was cut off from the motherland in terms of transportation and energy.
+Along with the rest of Dalmatia, Sinj was cut off from the Croatia in terms of transportation and energy.

 In modern Croatia, Sinj has regressed economically: industry from the socialist period either collapsed or was destroyed by war and tycoon privatization during the war.
 Most of the economy consists of service activities.
 The city promotes the development of agriculture, transport, tourism, and industry, so far with limited success.

 Demographics

 As of the 2021 census, the total population of the municipality was 23 452, distributed across the following settlements: